Office Address:

 DETAILS OF LEGAL AND PROFESSIONAL EXPERIENCE

-March, 1981 to Present
+March, 1982 to Present

-ENDISPUTE, Incorporated J.A.M.S/ENDISPUTE
+ENDISPUTE, Incorporated J·A·M·S/ENDISPUTE

 Co-founder and Chairman of ENDISPUTE, Incorporated, the nation's first provider of a full range of dispute resolution and management services.
-After merger of Judicial Arbitration and Mediation Services and ENDISPUTE, in August 1994, Vice-Chairman of J.A.M.S/ENDISPUTE, and Chairman of the firm’s Executive Committee, which set professional practice policies for the firm’s nation-wide panel of former judges and attorney-neutrals.
-From September, 1999 to present, practice as Mediator/Arbitrator with MARKSADR, LLC.
+After merger of Judicial Arbitration and Mediation Services and ENDISPUTE, in August 1994, Vice-Chairman of J·A·M·S/ENDISPUTE, and Chairman of the firm’s Executive Committee, which set professional practice policies for the firm’s nation-wide panel of former judges and attorney-neutrals.
+From September, 1999 to present, practice as Mediator/Arbitrator with MarksADR, LLC.

 • Disputes involving the sale and acquisition of businesses.